DozieAmaechi/Mavin-Market-Report/README.md

 # Maven-Market-Report
-This is a report of Maven market that explains their performances with 3 countries between 1997 and 1998.
+This is a report of Maven market that explains their performances between 1997 and 1998.
 #Data source; @Maven Analytics.
 Functional tools that were used during the process: I used the Query editor to import my files into the PowerBi for transformation.
 After which i jumped into the modeliung view to wire my data models ie, forming a relationship with my data model.